soham-basak/FlavorFusion/README.md

 Flavor Fusion is a full-stack web application built with Next.js, Prisma, PostgreSQL, Tailwind CSS, Stripe, React Query, Zustand, and NextAuth.js.
 It provides users with a seamless food ordering experience, allowing them to explore and order a variety of delicious items with real-time payments.
 This web app is fully responsive, ensuring an optimal user experience on all devices.

+## Demo

+You can access the live demo of Flavor Fusion by following this link: [Flavor Fusion](https://flavor-fusion-dex.vercel.app/)

 ## Table of Contents

 - [Features](#features)